- Irene Brown

-Irene Brown worked with the Thackray Medical Museum to create a set of virtual reality viewers which visitors looked through to see impressions of what the museum building looked like in the past, when it served as a workhouse and a hospital.
+Irene Brown worked with the Thackray Medical Museum to create View to the Past: a set of virtual reality viewers which visitors looked through to see impressions of what the museum building looked like in the past, when it served as a workhouse and a hospital.

-Museum staff and volunteers appeared in some of the scenes dressed in historic costumes, portraying characters from the museum’s past.
+A three-day photo shoot against a green-screen produced the images; staging scenes using personally sourced items and artefacts borrowed from the Thackray collection.
+Museum staff and volunteers appeared in some of the scenes dressed in meticulously sourced period clothes or specially made historic reproduction costumes, portraying characters from the museum’s past.

 “Visitors to the museum often ask us about the building itself and Irene’s work will help people to really experience the history of the museum in a whole new way.”

-Thackray Medical Museum explores the world of medicine and is housed in the former Leeds Union Workhouse.
-The purpose-built workhouse opened in 1861 and served as a workhouse for the city’s poor until 1925 when it was renamed as St James’s Hospital.
+The Thackray Museum of Medicine explores the world of medicine and is housed in the former Leeds Union Workhouse.
+The purpose-built workhouse opened in 1861 and served as a workhouse for the city’s poor until 1925, when it was renamed as St James’s Hospital.

 Artist Irene Brown said:

 “You look at the past and the past looks back, encouraging empathetic connections across time.
 There is recognition, enhanced by the involvement of the volunteers that these people of the past are not unlike us; they are us.”

 Read an interview with Irene Brown about the project on Aesthetica Magazine.

 The Thackray Museum of Medicine covers the history of healthcare to the advances that have shaped the way we look after ourselves, and each other.